Ixtalo/SmlMqttProcessor/README.md

 ### Output
-The output on MQTT is like:
+The output on MQTT is like this (for multi-topic sending, config setting `single_topic=false`, which is the default):
 ```
 tele/smartmeter/time/first 11824115
 tele/smartmeter/time/last 11824175